pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

-Since the alternative ``StoredEvent`` namedtuple can be used instead of the default ``SequencedItem`` namedtuple, so it is possible to use a custom namedtuple.
+Since the alternative ``StoredEvent`` namedtuple can be used instead of the default ``SequencedItem`` namedtuple, so it is possible to use a custom named tuple.
 Which alternative you use for your project depends on your preferences for the names in the your domain events and your persistence model.